Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6870, in theory, should perform just a bit faster than the GeForce GTX 275 in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 6870 should theoretically be a little bit superior to the GeForce GTX 275 overall. (explain)

-Texel RateThe GeForce GTX 275 should be just a bit (more or less 0%) faster with regards to anisotropic filtering than the Radeon HD 6870. (explain)
+Texel RateThe GeForce GTX 275 should be a bit (more or less 0%) more effective at anisotropic filtering than the Radeon HD 6870. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison